UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS9/ps9-nonparametric-unsupervised.md

 Colleges \[2 points\]
 =====================

-The `College` dataset in the `ISLR` library contains statistics for a large number of U.S. colleges from the 1995 issue of U.S. News and World Report.

--   `Private` - A factor with levels `No` and `Yes` indicating private or public university.
--   `Apps` - Number of applications received.
--   `Accept` - Number of applications accepted.
--   `Enroll` - Number of new students enrolled.
--   `Top10perc` - Percent of new students from top 10% of H.S. class.
--   `Top25perc` - Percent of new students from top 25% of H.S. class.
--   `F.Undergrad` - Number of fulltime undergraduates.
--   `P.Undergrad` - Number of parttime undergraduates.
--   `Outstate` - Out-of-state tuition.
--   `Room.Board` - Room and board costs.
--   `Books` - Estimated book costs.
--   `Personal` - Estimated personal spending.
--   `PhD` - Percent of faculty with Ph.D.'s.
--   `Terminal` - Percent of faculty with terminal degrees.
--   `S.F.Ratio` - Student/faculty ratio.
--   `perc.alumni` - Percent of alumni who donate.
--   `Expend` - Instructional expenditure per student.
--   `Grad.Rate` - Graduation rate.

-Perform PCA analysis on the college dataset and plot the first two principal components.
+**Perform PCA analysis on the college dataset and plot the first two principal components.
 Describe the results.
 What variables appear strongly correlated on the first principal component?
-What about the second principal component?
+What about the second principal component?**

 ``` r
 df<-College